 More information about hiring either the Elizabeth Hall or the Community Centre can be obtained from Hook Village Halls Charitable Association.

-Recreation Areas and Sports Pitches
+Recreation Areas, Sports Pitches and Playgrounds

 There are two recreation areas which cater for sporting activities: Hartletts Park, and King George V Playing Fields, plus a Bowling Green in Bowling Green Drive.